What is the point of the Church of England?

 More disturbingly, the statement went on and concluded: "With opposite sex civil partnerships, and with those for same sex couples, the Church’s teaching on sexual ethics remains unchanged.
 For Christians, marriage – that is the lifelong union between a man and a woman, contracted with the making of vows – remains the proper context for sexual activity.
 In its approach to civil partnerships the Church seeks to uphold that standard, to affirm the value of committed, sexually abstinent friendships and to minister sensitively and pastorally to those Christians who conscientiously decide to order their lives differently.

-This is worrying for three principle reasons.
+This is worrying for three principal reasons.
 Firstly, it determines that people in civil partnerships - and, indeed, any relationship that is not a marriage as the Church of England understands it - are in somehow lesser relationships.
 Secondly, it assumes, incorrectly, what the "Christian" position is: it is simply untrue to say that "for Christians" the criteria used to determine whether relationships are whole in the context of opposite-sex marriages don't apply in relation to same-sex couples.
 Many of us disagree and the bishops don't speak for us; the arrogance of that assertion defies belief.
 Thirdly, and finally, the bishops have actively redefined marriage in their statement without wider consultation.
 The "lifelong union between a man and a woman" is, of course, nothing new - but the insistence on defining marriage according to wedding vows very definitely is.

 Nowhere before has marriage been defined in this way.
 I understand the advent of civil partnerships, and opening them up to opposite-sex couples, represents a challenge to the "traditional view" - but the response should be to revisit this view rather than to reinforce it, especially in such a knee-jerk fashion.
-At least until recently the church has at least made the pretence of being informed by Biblical guidance, but where is there anything within the pages of the Bible that requires vows to be exchanged in order for a relationship to be considered whole?
+Until recently the church has at least made the pretence of being informed by Biblical guidance, but where is there anything within the pages of the Bible that requires vows to be exchanged in order for a relationship to be considered whole?
 Why have the bishops taken it upon themselves to redefine marriage in this way?

 As someone within the Scottish Episcopal Church pointed out today, the statement actually has the effect of excluding people married in Orthodox churches, whose marriage ceremonies do not include vows.
 In the eyes of the CofE's bishops, such people are clearly not married and their relationships somehow "lesser".
 The same applies too to anyone whose relationships don't conform to the ideal as set out in "traditional church teaching".
 It's difficult to present this as anything other than discrimination based on ill-informed prejudice.
 It's also a ruling based on a distinctly Western church culture and legal systems that require the exchanging of vows, rather than on any theological basis.